-> Day 9- When false, worldly ambitions drive our actions or someone else's actions what do we see happening in others and even ourselves?
+Day 9- When false, worldly ambitions drive our actions what do we see happening in others and ourselves?

-> Day 10- One of the things I live most about Jesus is his love and patience.
-Notice He doesn't rebuke James and John for their ambitious request.
-Rather, he turns it into another opportunity to teach all the disciples about the difference between the Kingdom of God and the kingdom of this world.
-What is standard procedure here on earth -- in the kingdom of this world?
+Day 10- One of the things I love most about Jesus is his love and patience.
+He doesn't rebuke James and John for their ambitious request, but turns it into another opportunity to teach his disciples about the difference between the Kingdom of God and the kingdom of this world.
+What is the standard procedure here on earth -- in the kingdom of this world?

-> Day 11- Why is pursuing worldly ambitions a short-sighted pursuit?
+Day 11- Why is pursuing worldly ambitions a short-sighted pursuit?

 1 John 2: 16-17